 What to see near Utah Beach?

-Close to Utah beach, you can wander in the Natural Reserve of the domain of Beauguillot which is also a famous site of Allied landings of 1944.
+You can wander in the Natural Reserve of the domain of Beauguillot which is also a famous site of Allied landings of 1944.
 Today the Nature Reserve is the perfect place to discover a rich natural ecosystem with nearly 189 species of birds, and 17 different mammals.
 A unique place for nature lovers in Normandy.
 And what do you think about ending your day enjoying a beautiful sunset at the Pointe de Brevands with a view on both the Calvados and La Manche coasts?

 Boujou (the Norman way to say XOXO)